JensRantil/rewind/README.rst

 .. _rewind-client: https://github.com/JensRantil/rewind-client

-Rewind has three different wire protocols.
+Rewind has two different wire protocols.
 Each is using ZeroMQ as low level transport protocol.
-Wire protocol has one single ZeroMQ endpoint in Rewind:
+Each wire protocol has one single ZeroMQ endpoint in Rewind:

-* A receiving socket.

-* A streaming socket.

-* A socket for querying Rewind.
+* **A request/response socket for Rewind.** It is used for publishing new events and querying chronological slices of all events throughout time.

+* **A streaming socket.** It is used by all clients that are interested in all new incoming events.

 Each endpoint is configurable through command line when starting ``rewind``.
 Issue ``rewind --help`` to get a list of the specific